PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the repeated boundary-input BatchMatMul/input-unary pairs as the next small candidate.
-Treat every legacy helper before and after each pair as a hard boundary.
+2. Audit the remaining small repeated registered-runner pairs, beginning with channel-slice-merge/Pad-Mul, while treating every surrounding legacy helper as a hard boundary.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.